Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

-Hence, we further propose to couple identification and vision embeddings in different embedding spaces for different layers.
-Let $W^{ID}_{l}\in \mathbb{R}^{C \times C}$ and $W^{G}_{l}\in \mathbb{R}^{C \times 1}$ denote trainable layer-wise \textbf{Identification Weight} and \textbf{Gating Weight} for $l$-th attention layer, we modify Eq.~\ref{eq: attid} to be

-where $E=ID(Y,D)$ as Eq.~\ref{eq: id}, $\odot$ denotes Hadamard product, and $\sigma$ is a gating activation function~\cite{gct}.
-We set $\sigma(*)=1+tanh(*)$, which is capable of learning a gate of identify mapping and improves training stability~\cite{gct}.
-An illustration is shown in Fig.~\ref{fig:block_v2}.

-By introducing the identification weight $W^{ID}_{l}$, the identification embedding, $E$, will be projected into different spaces for different attention layers before the addition with $V$.
-Such a technique improves the representation ability of feature space, especially when sharing the other parameters among different transformer blocks.
-In addition, the key embedding, $K$, is adjusted by a gating function $\sigma(W^{G}_{l}E)$ conditioned on the identification information.
-The gating weight $W^{G}_{l}$ reduces the channel dimensions of $E$ to a single channel, and the gating function adjusts $K$ in a lightweight position-wise manner.
-By doing this, we couple the identification and visual information into key embeddings in a layer-wise lightweight manner, and the key embeddings can utilize identification information directly in matching objects.

-\textbf{Long-Term Attention} is responsible for aggregating targets' information from memory frames, which contains the reference frame and stored predicted frames, to the current frame.
-Since the time intervals between the current and past frames are variable and can be long-term, temporal smoothness is difficult to guarantee.
-Thus, long-term attention employs non-local attention like Eq.~\ref{equ:att}.
-Let $X_l^{t} \in \mathbb{R}^{HW \times C}$ denotes the input feature embedding at time $t$ and in block $l$, where $l \in \{1,...,L\}$ is the block index of S-LSTT, the formula of the long-term attention is,
+\textbf{Long-Term Attention} is in charge of collecting information about objects from memory frames, which include the reference frame and stored predicted frames, and propagating it to the current frame.
+Due to the varying time intervals between the current and past long-term frames, temporal smoothness is challenging to ensure.
+As a result, long-term attention utilizes a non-local attention, \ie, Eq.~\ref{equ:id}.